Asagaya: Eating and drinking

 On the lively street, Star Road (スターロード) originating from the northeast side of the JR Asagaya station, there are a number of tiny, intimate eateries, however while some places are renowned for their food, the size and number of these dens makes for an adventure.

 On the southwest side of the station on Kawabata Street (かわばた通り), a number of bars and yakitori places abound, and other grilled delights abound.

 Festivals

 Asagaya has two large festivals each year.
 The Tanabata (七夕祭り) is held annually during the first week of August.
 The Tanabata festival is known for its assortment of hanging papier-mâché characters that adorn the Pearl Road.

 Asagaya is also known for its jazz festival, Asagaya Jazz Streets, held over the last weekend in October.
 This jazz festival is one of the largest in the city with musicians playing an assortment of venues.

 In popular culture

 Asagaya appears in the films Ring, Ring 2, Death Note, New Game! and Yellow Tears.

-It is also the setting for the long-running manga series Dokudami Tenement by Takashi Fukutani, and its film and anime adaptations.
+It is the setting for the long-running manga series Dokudami Tenement by Takashi Fukutani, its film and anime adaptations, and also for the 15th Manga Taishō nominée Hirayasumi by Keigo Shinzō.